jamiebeach/lisp-agent/README.md

 Symbolic AI lost.
 But the thing LISP was actually built for, programs as data, computation that inspects and transforms itself, turned out to be a pretty good description of what an agent is.
 The models do the reasoning now.
 The loop around them is the part LISP was always best at.

 Longer version on the blog: [My Prof Was Right About LISP.
-He Was Just 25 Years Early.](https://thebeach.dev/posts/lisp-agent) *(update slug when published)*
+He Was Just 25 Years Early.](https://thebeach.dev/posts/lisp-agent)

 ## Files